nicchunglow/find-my-drivers-backend/README.md

 1. Add more test with more edge cases to make the code rebust and maintainable.
 2. Add a user route so that there is account access for users and maintaining of individual data used instead of sharing the data. technologies to be implemented with this feature would be jwtoken for authentication, bcrypt for hashing and uuid for unique identifier.
+I would change the unique identifier of the location along with the accounts.
+ 3. Implement PATCH api call so that people are able to edit their saved data.